 Also, we would like to offer our guest more possibilities to have a real experience of different examples of our locally closed value chains: from farm to table.
 There is still a lot of work to be done…

-During our visit of Valposchiavo we had the opportunity to experience first-hand how passionate restaurant and hotel managers are about 100% Valposchiavo.
+During our visit to Valposchiavo, we had the opportunity to experience first-hand how passionate restaurant and hotel managers are about 100% Valposchiavo.
 To your mind, why has it been able to become such a success?

 I think it’s hard to find an alpine valley where you have such a large offer of locally produced food.
 Then there was already existing cooperation between agriculture and gastronomy because there were family ties or friendships between the actors of these two sectors.